uds-psl/coq-library-undecidability/README.md

 - `make all` builds the library
 - `make html` generates clickable coqdoc `.html` in the `website` subdirectory
 - `make clean` removes all build files in `theories` and `.html` files in the `website` directory
-- `make realclean` also removes all build files in the `external` directory.
-You have to run `make deps` again after this.

 ### Troubleshooting